 Learning Outcomes Assessed Learning Tasks Assessment Type Weighting K1, K3, K4, S3, A2 Students write a short critical reflection in response to selected critical readings from a chosen weekly topic to reflect on the creative/craft, ethical, political, social and cultural possibilities of creative nonfiction writing in Australia and globally.
 This task may be aligned with 'The Five Rs Reflective Reading Scale'.
 Critical Reflection 30-35% K1, K2, K3, K4, S1, S2, S3, A1, A2 Students will write an extended piece in one or more of the genres studied.
-Students will also produce accompanying material which may include a contextual statement that identifies the genre chosen, the stylistic choices, scope of research, or a pitch letter and author bio.
-Extended piece of CNF or selection of smaller CNF works and accompanying contextual statement / or pitch letter and bio 40-50% K1, K2, K3, K4, S1, S2, S3, S4, A1, A2, A3 Students are expected to complete all readings and to participate and contribute to activities completed in class and/or discussion on Moodle - active engagement in workshopping and peer-review are essential considerations for this grade.
-Participation (Workshop/Moodle), including workshopping and peer-review 30-35%
+Students will also produce accompanying material which may include a contextual statement that identifies the genre chosen, the stylistic choices, scope of research and pitch letter(s) incl. author bio.
+Extended piece of CNF or selection of smaller of smaller CNF works and accompanying contextual statement and pitch letter(s) incl. bio 40-50%